Our Safeguarding Policy

 *behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.

-• In this event the Headteacher (or Chair of Governors, if allegation is against the Head) must be informed and the Wandsworth Procedures for Managing Allegations against Staff followed.
+• In this event the Executive Headteacher (or Chair of Governors, if allegation is against the Head) must be informed and the Wandsworth Procedures for Managing Allegations against Staff followed.
 This will always involve a discussion with LA officers and a referral to the Local Authority Designated Officer (LADO) where appropriate.

 • All staff are expected to recognise the need for absolute confidentiality in these situations.

 • The Head and Governors recognise that because of their daily contact with children in a variety of situations, including the caring role, teachers and other school staff are vulnerable to accusations of abuse.

 • The Head and Governors further recognise that, regrettably, in some cases such accusations may be true.
 In cases of allegations against staff the Governors and Head will follow the procedures outlined in Safeguarding Children: Policy and Guidance for Wandsworth Early Years.
 (Wandsworth Early Years, 2010) (Copy available in the Nursery Office, and Staffroom)